Baseball metaphors for sex

-In American slang, various baseball terms for sex are often used as euphemisms or metaphors for sex, especially to describe the degree of physical intimacy achieved.
+In American slang, various baseball terms are often used as euphemisms or metaphors for sex, especially to describe the degree of physical intimacy achieved.
 In the most common metaphor, first prevalent in the aftermath of World War II, sexual activities are described as if they are actions in a game of baseball.
 Baseball has also served as the context for other metaphors about sexual roles and identity.

 Running the bases

 Among the most commonly used metaphors is the progress of a batter and base-runner in describing levels of physical intimacy, traditionally from a heterosexual perspective.
 Definitions vary, but the following are typical usages of the terms.